Tomires/thesis-masters/technology.md

 ## Manager

 Manager consists of a back end written in Flask, a lightweight web application framework for Python.[2]
 We make use of a number of Python packages, most notably Numpy[3] and Pandas[4], which allow us to extract statistical information from uploaded datasets, and SQLAlchemy, an object-relational mapper (ORM) that enables developers to easily create and manage database schemas directly in Python.[5]
-In production, we make use of MySQL database system.[6]
+In production, we make use of the MySQL database system.[6]
 Front end is written in Vue.js, a JavaScript framework designed for building reactive single-page applications (SPA).[7]

 ## Navigator